PhpVagrantMulti/PhpVagrantMulti/README.md

 192.168.33.10 local.example.com
 ```

+On windows systems:

-On windows systems run init.bat from a cmd window
+ 1. Run init.bat from a cmd window:
- - Modify c:\Windows\System32\Drivers\etc\hosts to include the ip address of the vm to point to:
+ 2. Modify c:\Windows\System32\Drivers\etc\hosts to include the ip address of the vm to point to:
     - local.phpmyadmin.com
     - local.xhgui.com
-    - local.<projectsitename>.<tld> where <projectsitename> is is the domain name of your project and <tld> is your top level domain.
+    - local.projectsitename.tld where projectsitename is is the domain name of your project and tld is your top level domain.

+For example if you are using the default ip address:

 ```
 192.168.33.10 local.phpmyadmin.com